 Apple Watch Series 2

 While the Blaze may have the Apple Watch beat on amount of workouts, the Apple Watch offers a good selection of third-party apps and complications to fully customize your experience.
 There are also richer notifications, which allow you to reply and act on all of those alerts.
 Plus, you'll go mad mixing and matching all of those bands.

 LG Watch Sport

-If you're not looking for an iOS-friendly alternative to the Blaze, there's also the LG Watch Sport, the superb debut device of Android Wear 2.0.
+If you're not looking for an iOS-friendly alternative to the Blaze, there's also the LG Watch Sport, the debut device of Android Wear 2.0 - and still the most fully featured.
 It's got some solid fitness features and, more importantly, it can function independent from your phone with LTE, NFC and GPS.
 The Blaze has none of those, and fully relies on your phone for most things.